rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 Each entry in the *updates* list identifies a data node (i.e., list entry, container, leaf or leaf-list), via the *target-path* that either has changes is state or has been deleted.

+Leaf-lists are reported as a single data node, not per-element.
+When any element of a subscribed leaf-list changes (added, removed, or modified), the publisher MUST send an update whose *target-path* identifies the leaf-list (or an ancestor node), and the data MUST carry the complete current contents of the leaf-list using *replaced-by* semantics.
+On-change notifications targeting an individual leaf-list entry, and per-entry deletion of a leaf-list element, are not supported.

 A delete of a specific individual data node or subtree may be notified in two different ways:

 - if the data that is being deleted is below the *target-path* then the delete is implicit by the publisher returning the current data node subtree with the delete data nodes missing.
 I.e., the receiver must implicitly infer deletion.